 In an article in the journal Addiction Science and Clinical Practice, the author suggests that teens who develop addictions have a long history of “difficult temperament.”
-These teens are likely to be aggressive, impulsive and frustrated.
+These teens are likely to be aggressive, impulsive, and frustrated.
 They’re also likely to experience neglect or abuse.
 Placing a child in a home like this when addiction therapy is complete could lead to disaster, as all the original triggers for the addiction are still in place.
-Family therapy can help break the destructive habits all the members of the group have developed, and together, they can develop an environment in which the teen feels safe, nurtured and able to live without substances.
+Family therapy can help break the destructive habits all the members of the group have developed, and together, they can develop an environment in which the teen feels safe, nurtured, and able to live without substances.
 Teens might also obtain vital help for their mental illnesses in this model, and the family might be better equipped to help the teen live with that mental illness in adulthood.

 Treatment for Specific Mental Illnesses

 Some diagnoses merit specialized care, and when that care is provided, the teen might be better able to both participate in therapy and stay enrolled in the treatment program.
 For example, teens with co-occurring addiction and attention deficit hyperactivity disorder may be using their addictions to keep their symptoms of arousal lowered and under control.
-When the drugs are gone, these teens may be wild, unable to concentrate and more likely to be disruptive.
-Therapies that allow these teens to use their bodies, by walking, squeezing a ball, painting, dancing or playing musical instruments could allow these teens a creative outlet for their energies, and this could help them to remain focused on recovery.
+When the drugs are gone, these teens may be wild, unable to concentrate, and more likely to be disruptive.
+Therapies that allow these teens to use their bodies, by walking, squeezing a ball, painting, dancing, or playing musical instruments could allow these teens a creative outlet for their energies, and this could help them to remain focused on recovery.
 In a study in the Journal of Substance Abuse Treatment, researchers found that these techniques could decrease arousal and allow people to both learn about their conditions and stay in treatment.
-Where these teens with behavioral problems might have been ejected from traditional programs, integrated treatment programs work to incorporate the teen’s mental health needs into all aspects of care provided.
+Where these teens with behavioral problems might have been ejected from traditional programs, integrated treatment programs work to incorporate the teen’s mental health needs into all aspects of the care provided.

 People who co-occurring depression and addiction might also need additional therapies.
-These people might find it too difficult to talk one on one in a counseling session; they may be buried deep inside their thoughts, and all the images they see when they close their eyes are negative and sad.
+These people might find it too difficult to talk one one-on-one in a counseling session; they may be buried deep inside their thoughts, and all the images they see when they close their eyes are negative and sad.
 Breaking past this wall of depression can be difficult, but integrated treatment programs might use novel approaches that could help.